Recovery Runs: Why They Matter and How to Do Them Right

 What Is a Recovery Run?

-Typical features of a recovery run:
+Typical features of a recovery run

-Intensity: Zone 1 only
+Intensity: Zone 1.

 Why Recovery Runs Matter